E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/guessoc/guessoc_readme.rst

 Purpose of Module
 _________________

-This module is an standalone program that allows to smooth the off diagonal values (this program is created for spin-orbit couplings) of an electronic estructure calculation.
+This module is a standalone program that allows to smooth the off diagonal values (this program is created for spin-orbit couplings) of an electronic structure calculation.
 The purpose of the module is to remove the sudden changes in the off-diagonal elements (spin-orbit couplings) due to the swap between near states and sign changes that electronic structure calculation programs produce along one of the coordinates (internuclear distance in the test example).
-The way to remove the discontinuities is based in the idea that after the diagonalisation of the matrix, the eigenvalues are the spin-orbit states that are obtained from the electronic structure calculation, so the (spin-orbit) coupling elements can be optimised (using conjugate gradient in this program) so that after the diagonalisation using the optimised value the eigenvalue is as near as possible as the onle obtained from the electronic structure calculation.
+The way to remove the discontinuities is based in the idea that after the diagonalisation of the matrix, the eigenvalues are the spin-orbit states that are obtained from the electronic structure calculation, so the (spin-orbit) coupling elements can be optimised (using conjugate gradient in this program) so that after the diagonalisation using the optimised value the eigenvalue is as near as possible as the one obtained from the electronic structure calculation.
 We ensure the continuity using the couplings of a point near to the point that we want to optimised.
 Further details can be found in PCCP, 21, 14429 (2019).

 The module is particularly thought for computational chemists that need to fit the spin-orbit couplings to use them in quantum and/or classical dynamics simulations.